euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 ### Distributions are defined by two characteristics:
 - **Mean**.
 That is the average value of the distribution.
 It is denoted by $\mu$.
 - **Variance**.
 How spread out is the data from the center.
 The more disperse is the data, the higher the variance will be.
 It is denoted by $\sigma^2$.
-It has to be noted that the values of the variance are measured in
+It has to be noted that the values of the variance are measured in squared units.
+E.g. $seconds^2$

 ### Types of data
 - **Population data**.
 "All" the data of a topic.
 - **Sample data**.
 A part of all the data.
 The variables used to denote mean and variance change when using samples.
 These are: $\bar{x}$ for **sample mean** and $S^2$ for **sample variance**.

+### Standard Deviation

+Is calculated by the square root of variance. $\sqrt{\sigma^2}$.
+It is denoted by $\sigma$ when is a population and an $s$

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5MzU2MjU5NiwtMTI4MDUzMzY0OF19
+eyJoaXN0b3J5IjpbMTE5ODExMzc4NywtMTI4MDUzMzY0OF19
 -->